Book Design for Women’s Spatial Justice Storie

 • Collaborators

-Stefanie Belnavis: Lead Photographer Nakia Hill: Book Project Director Nickii Kane: Photographer & Videographer Zipporah Osei: Copyeditor Joelle Riffle: Designer Donna Snow: Photoshoot Assistant
+Stefanie Belnavis: Lead Photographer; Nakia Hill: Book Project Director Nickii Kane: Photographer & Videographer; Zipporah Osei: Copyeditor Joelle Riffle: Designer; Donna Snow: Photoshoot Assistant

 • Deliverables